flintlib/flint/doc/source/gr.rst

     where `f_k` will be irreducible or prime (depending on `R`).

-    The prefactor `c` stores a unit or sign, e.g.\ the sign `-1`, `0` or `+1` in `\mathbb{Z}`, or a sign multiplied by the coefficient content in `\mathbb{Z}[x]`.
+    The prefactor `c` stores a unit, sign, or coefficient, e.g.\ the sign `-1`, `0` or `+1` in `\mathbb{Z}`, or a sign multiplied by the coefficient content in `\mathbb{Z}[x]`.
     Note that this function outputs `c` as an element of the